FlorisCalkoen/CoastalCodebook/book/about/acknowledgements.md

 =======================
 ## Development team

-The team that developed the notebooks consisted of:
+The team that developed the notebooks consists of:
 - Judith Bosboom
 - José Álvarez Antolínez
 - Floris Calkoen